September 8, 1982 – Labor & Delivery Nurse

 Bestow it where Thou willest, Or keep it Thine alone.

-I am now 27 years old, and sometimes the thought of being single all my life frightens me, but I think I’m facing it more and more as a reality.
+I am now 27 years old, and sometimes the thought of being single all my life frightens me, but I’m facing it more and more as a reality.
 I probably fear the loneliness more than anything, but then I remember that Christ is my best Friend.
-It is so comforting to know that Christ was single here on earth and knows what it is like.
+He comforts me when I recall that He was single here on earth and knows what it is like.

-Let your manner of life be without covetousness, and BE CONTENT with such things as ye have; for He hath said, I will NEVER, NEVER, NEVER, NEVER, NEVER (5 times in the Greek) leave thee, nor forsake thee.
-Hebrews 13:5
+Let your conduct be without covetousness, and BE CONTENT with such things as you have; for He has said, I will NEVER, NEVER, NEVER, NEVER, NEVER (5 times in the Greek) leave you, nor forsake you.
+Hebrews 13:5 (NKJV)

 Each year, more of my friends marry, so the singles are definitely in the minority at church.
 At work, sometimes 3 or 4 of my patients a night ask me if I have children.
-Also the other nurses are determined to get me married off and constantly try to match me up with medical students who rotate through each month.
-I must constantly remind myself that this is the way of the world and not God’s way.
-The world says, “Be aggressive and go get him!”
+The other nurses, determined to marry me off, try to match me up with medical students who rotate through each month.
+I must constantly remind myself to rest in the Lord.
+The world says, “Be aggressive and go get him.”
 But God says, “Be still and wait on Me, be content.”
-I just keep praying that the Lord would make my desires His desires, and that I would not compromise.
-I know it is not God’s will for me to marry a man who does not believe in Jesus Christ.
-Be ye not unequally yoked together with unbelievers; for what fellowship hath righteousness with unrighteousness?
-And what communion hath light with darkness?
-(I Corinthians 6:14) I will be so glad when I get to heaven and these inward struggles are over and marriage is no more!
+I just keep praying that the Lord would make my desires His desires and that I would not compromise.
+I know it is not God’s will for me to marry a man who does not believe in Jesus Christ and love Him first.
+Do not be unequally yoked together with unbelievers; for what fellowship has righteousness with unrighteousness?
+And what communion has light with darkness?
+(2 Corinthians 6:14) I will be so glad when I get to heaven and these inward struggles are over and marriage is no more.
 (Matthew 22:30)

-My soul, wait thou only upon God; for my expectation is from Him.
+My soul, wait silently for God alone, for my expectation is from Him.
 Psalm 62:5

 March 5, 1983 – Nursing Staff Development

-I will love Thee, O Lord, my strength.
+I will love You, O Lord, my strength.
 Psalm 18:1

-The job has good variety and freedom to develop other projects that I can design.
+The job has variety and freedom to develop other projects.
 The Director seems excellent with high standards, but lets all the staff work independently.
 For the first time, I feel like a professional and won’t be punching the time clock.
 I pray that I would be a good testimony for the Lord, and point the many new people I meet to Him.

-As I reread this portion of my journal, I asked the Lord about how much to share with you about my ongoing struggles with being single.
-I searched on Kindle for Miss Clarkson’s book under “Christian Single” and was amazed when over 1800 titles came up!
-I had to stop the search because I was afraid it would crash my tablet!
-So I guess I’m not the only one who has struggles with being content in the Lord and waiting on Him.
+As I reread this portion of my journal, I asked the Lord to show me how much to share with you about my ongoing struggles with being single.
+I searched on Kindle for Miss Clarkson’s book under “Christian Single” and was amazed when over 1800 titles came up.
+I’m not the only one who has struggled with being content in the Lord and waiting on Him.
 How I praise Him for His grace, tenderness, and patience with me in leading me along over the years and helping me grow in this area of my life.
 As I shared a couple posts ago, He has truly made me so content in being single.
-And now I am encountering quite a few widows and divorced women my age and am able to help them with this new stage of their life.
+And now I am encountering a number of widows and divorced women my age and am able to help them with this new stage of their life.